soil-initiative/gc/README.md

 See the [overview](proposals/gc/Overview.md) for an informal summary of the proposal.
 See the [MVP](proposals/gc/MVP.md) for a (more) formal description of the proposal.
 See [NomOO](proposals/gc/NomOO.md) for an in-depth illustration of how a Java-like language would be supported by the proposal.
+See [TypedFun](proposals/gc/TypedFun.md) for an in-depth illustration of how a Haskell/OCaml-like language would be supported by the proposal.

 Original `README` from upstream repository follows...